Heuer and TAG Heuer Silverstone Compared

-- New Silverstone (right) slightly larger diameter than vintage (left), as well as having a thicker case
+- New Silverstone (above right) slightly larger diameter than vintage (left), as well as having a thicker case

 - The vintage blue Silverstone has a metallic inner bezel, where the new model’s bezel has the same finish as the dial